ahd3r/twits/readme.txt

-First of all type npm install for download all dependency Before using project type npm run json-server and npm run start and use project In the end of this project npm run build
+First of all type npm install in cmd for download all dependency Before using project type npm run json-server and npm run start